Sparse Quantile Regression: Introduction

-As an illustrative application, we consider conformal prediction of birth weights and have a horse race among $\ell_0$-CQR, $\ell_0$-PQR, and $\ell_1$ -PQR with $n \approx 1000$ and $p$ ranging from $p \approx 20$ to $p \approx 1600$.
+As an illustrative application, we consider conformal prediction of birth weights and have a horse race among $\ell _{0}$-CQR, $\ell _{0}$-PQR, $\ell _{1}$-PQR, adaptive Lasso and non-convex penalized quantile regressions with $n\approx 1000$ and $p$ ranging from $p\approx 20$ to $p\approx 1600$.
 Recently, \citet{romano2019conformalized} combined conformal prediction with quantile regression and proposed conformalized quantile regression that rigorously ensures a non-asymptotic, distribution-free coverage guarantee, independent of the underlying regression algorithm.
-When we implement conformal prediction using competing estimation methods, we find that both $\ell _{0}$-CQR and $\ell _{0}$-PQR are capable of delivering much sparser solutions than $\ell _{1}$-PQR, while maintaining the same length and coverage of prediction confidence intervals.
+When we implement conformal prediction using competing estimation methods, we find that both $\ell _{0}$ -CQR and $\ell _{0}$-PQR are capable of delivering much sparser solutions than $\ell _{1}$-PQR, while maintaining tighter width yet comparable coverage of prediction confidence intervals in the high dimensional settings.
+Adaptive Lasso and non-convex penalized estimation approaches do improve the performance of $\ell _{1}$-PQR, but they also tend to select more covariates than $\ell _{0}$-CQR and $\ell _{0}$-PQR and perform poorly especially when the covariates are highly dependent on each other.
 Furthermore, we obtain similar results in Monte Carlo experiments.
-Therefore, $\ell_0$-CQR and $\ell_0$-PQR are worthy competitors to $\ell_1$-PQR---superior if a researcher prefers sparsity---as supported by non-asymptotic theory, a real-data application and Monte Carlo experiments.
+Therefore, $\ell _{0}$-CQR and $\ell _{0}$-PQR are worthy competitors to $ \ell _{1}$-PQR, adaptive Lasso and non-convex penalized quantile regression approaches ---superior if a researcher prefers sparsity---as supported by non-asymptotic theory, a real-data application and Monte Carlo experiments.

 The rest of this paper is organized as follows.
 In Section \ref {Sec:L0-penalized QR}, we set up the sparse quantile regression model and present the $\ell _{0}$-based approaches.
 In Section \ref{Sec:Theory}, we establish non-asymptotic statistical properties of the proposed $\ell _{0}$ -PQR and $\ell _{0}$-CQR estimators.
 In Section \ref{Sec:Computation}, we provide both MILP- and first-order (FO)-based computational approaches for solving the $\ell _{0}$-PQR problems.
 In Section \ref{Sec:Simulation}, we perform a simulation study on the finite-sample performance of our proposed estimators.
 In Section \ref{Sec:Application}, we illustrate our method in a real data application concerning conformal prediction of birth weights.
 We then conclude the paper in Section \ref{Sec:Conclusions}.
-Proofs of all theoretical results of the paper are collated in Appendix \ref{Proofs}.
+Appendix \ref {Proofs} collates proofs of all theoretical results of the paper and an online appendix contains further details on the variable selection results of our empirical study.